It Started in Naples: Production

-One highlight of the film is a tongue-in-cheek musical number by Loren called "Tu vuò fà l'americano" ("You Want to Be American"), written by famed Neapolitan composer Renato Carosone.
+Loren performs a tongue-in-cheek musical number, "Tu vuò fà l'americano" ("You Want to Play American"), written by famed Neapolitan composer Renato Carosone.

 Angeletti did not speak English and learned his lines phonetically, which he had also done in his previous film, in which he mouthed German lines without knowing how to speak German.

 On the second day of filming of a courtroom scene, an actor portraying one of the judges seen in the first day's footage was unavailable because he had plans to take his family to the beach.
 The actor sent his brother in his place, who did not resemble him.

 It was filmed on location in Rome, Naples and Capri.